grafana/grafana/docs/sources/installation/kubernetes.md

 1. Check that it worked by running the following:
 `kubectl port-forward service/grafana 3000:3000`

-Now if you navigate to `localhost:3000` in your browser, you should see a Grafana login page.
+1. Navigate to `localhost:3000` in your browser.
+You should see a Grafana login page.

 1. Use `admin` for both the username and password to login.